PhDP/Akarui/README.md

 Hybrid logic/probabilistic machine learning library.

-It's a hybrid and it answers queries: it **had** to be named *Sphinx*... but there's already a package with this name in hackage, so .
+It's a hybrid and it answers queries: it **had** to be named *Sphinx*... but there's already a package with this name in hackage, so another mythological creature, the manticore, would have to do.
 It's a hybrid and it rhymes with 'multicore'.

 ## How to...